West Coast Information & advice

 Wondering what to do on the West Coast - what attractions to see, adventures to try, routes to take?
 The Tourism New Zealand site has all the information you need, plus help with travelling further afield in New Zealand including finding transport and accommodation.

 If you need legal assistance, you can start with your local Community Law Centre.
 They have lawyers and advocates who can give you initial legal help so you can deal with the issue quickly, which may be free depending on your ability to pay.
 They may also be able to represent you in courts or tribunals.

 Budget and financial services

-If you’re facing financial difficulties, you may need assistance with creating a personalised budget or advice from a financial advisor.
+If you are facing financial difficulties, you may need assistance with creating a personalised budget or advice from a financial advisor.
 They can give you tools, knowledge and advice to help you manage your money better.
 You may also find answers to your money questions on the Sorted website.

-There is a range of budgeting help found in the Citizens Advice Bureau (CAB) directory.
+There is a range of budgeting help options listed in the CAB directory.

 Toy Library Federation of New Zealand